 Originally, Medusa had been a beautiful woman, a priestess who served at the temple of Minerva.
 However, when the virgin goddess caught her kissing Neptune, Minerva turned Medusa into a monster with hissing snakes in place of hair.
 One look into her eyes would turn a person into stone.

-Medusa was slayed by the hero Perseus.
+Medusa was slain by the hero Perseus.
 He severed the head of Medusa and gave it to Minerva.
 Minerva placed the head on her shield.
-The Medusa head reputedly spilled some blood on the ground from which was created the Pegasus.
+The Medusa head reputedly spilled some blood on the ground from which was created Pegasus.
 Minerva eventually managed to catch and tame Pegasus before giving it to the Muses.

 Minerva and the Flute

 According to Roman mythology, Minerva created the flute, an instrument that she made by piercing holes in a boxwood.
 The story goes on to say that she became embarrassed about how her cheeks puffed up when she tried to play it.
 Not liking the way she looked while playing the flute, she threw it away in a river and a satyr found it.
 Perhaps partly because of this invention, Minerva was also known as Minerva Luscinia, which means ‘Minerva the nightingale.’

 By our modern sensibilities, none of these stories show Minerva in a very positive light or as the epitome of wisdom and grace.
 In fact they show her as a rather arrogant, spoiled, vain, and judgemental figure.
 Still, we must remember that not only were times different but the gods could not be judged on the same basis that mortals are.
 While we may not agree with the Greco-Roman ideals of the wise and just goddess, that was the image that they had of her and the attributes they provided her with.